vesterheim/vesterheim.github.io/_norway-tours--guides/gilbertson--laurann.md

   alt: ~
   caption: ~
 ---
 **Laurann Gilbertson** has been Textile Curator at Vesterheim for 19 years and is now Chief Curator.
-She has planned and led six Textile Study Tours, beginning in 2003.
+She has planned and led seven Textile Study Tours, beginning in 2003.